Conference Policy & Code of Conduct

 Enforcement

-Participants found to be in violation of any of these conferences policies may be subject to the following actions:
+Participants found to be in violation of any conference policies may be subject to the following actions:

 Enforcement action taken against conference policy violations is at the discretion of the Secretariat.
 The type of action is dependent on the severity and circumstances of the violation.
-The vast majority of conference policy violations will result in notifying the delegate in question’s school administration and guardians, as well as a ban for the remainder of the conference.
+The vast majority of conference policy violations will result in penalizations in award decisions, and extreme cases may result in notifying the delegate in question’s school administration and guardians, and possibly a ban for the remainder of the conference.